 🍴 Serving suggestions

-- Spooned through creamy Greek yogurt for breakfast with some of my homemade cinnamon-spiced stewed apples.
+- Spoon the blackcurrant puree through creamy Greek yogurt for breakfast with some of my homemade cinnamon-spiced stewed apples.
 I also use the blackcurrant coulis in my frozen yogurt bites.

 - One of my favourite ways to serve blackcurrant coulis is with slow cooker porridge.

-- On top of sweet meringues, with whipped cream, for a quick and impressive dessert.
+- Drizzle on top of sweet meringues, with whipped cream, for a quick and impressive dessert.

 A coulis is a fruit sauce made from strained or pureed fruit.
 Restaurant chefs often use coulis as a decorative accompaniment to desserts